[Rev. 12/21/2019 10:38:35 AM--2019]

 [285:107:1941; 1931 NCL § 9882.285] — (NRS A 1999, 2361)

-NRS 155.050 Service of citation.
-The citation described in NRS 155.040 is to be served in the same manner as the personal service of summons.
-If personal service cannot be made upon the person to be served, the citation may be served by leaving a copy with the person’s attorney of record or in such other manner as the court may direct.
+2. If, after due diligence, service cannot be made upon the person to be served, service of the citation may be made by publication in the manner provided by Rule 4(e) of the Nevada Rules of Civil Procedure, by leaving a copy with the person’s attorney of record or in such other manner as the court may direct.

 NRS 155.060 Time for service of citation.
 If no other time is specially prescribed, a citation must be served at least 10 days before the day of the hearing, but the court may, for good cause shown, shorten the time to no less than 1 full judicial day before the day of the hearing.